aneldev/dynadux/doc/React.md

 # How to use it with Provider

-Since v2.2.0 we have the [dynadux-provider](https://github.com/aneldev/dynadux-provider).
+Since v2.2.0 we have the [react-dynadux](https://github.com/aneldev/react-dynadux).

 Some nice features for small or large react applications
 - Any component can be connected without pass the store directly
 - Reduces the global renderings since it renders only the connected components

-With dynadux-provider, there are some more benefits
+With react-dynadux, there are some more benefits
 - It "publishes" any App Store and not the state
 - On component's connection, there is a callback to control the render according to the dispatched `action` & `payload`

-Check out the [dynadux-provider](https://github.com/aneldev/dynadux-provider) how to use it, it is super simple.
+Check out the [react-dynadux](https://github.com/aneldev/react-dynadux) how to use it, it is super simple.

 # Read more